 Causes: There are many causes in two forms, regenerative or non-regenerative.
 Regenerative means the red blood cells are being produced but they are not being replaced fast enough to replace red blood cells which are lost.
 Non-regenerative occurs when there is an inadequate production of red blood cells.
+Causes include:

 Symptoms: Lethargy, pale gums, rapid breathing, increased heart rate.

 Treatment: Address the underlying cause as well as providing supportive care which may include volume replacement, blood transfusions, hormones to stimulate red blood cell production and iron supplements.

 Anemia is a condition characterised by a reduced number of red blood (also known as erythrocytes) cells in the blood.
 Is not a disease in itself but a symptom of an underlying condition.
 It may be caused by blood loss, red blood cell destruction (known as hemolysis) or inadequate red blood cell production.

 Blood is composed of three different types of cells which are suspended in plasma, the liquid component of blood.
 All blood cells are made in the bone marrow, the spongy internal core of the bones.
 Bone marrow makes stem cells, which develop into one of the three types of cells within the blood.
 Red blood cells, white blood cells, and plasma.